Speech Therapy Terms Defined

 Convergent Naming – Stating the category that certain words have in common.
 Given “apple, banana, pomegranate,” the category is “fruit.”
 Categories may be concrete or abstract.
 Category Therapy is an app that works on convergent naming of categories in the Classify and Add One activities.

 Conversation – The exchange of ideas through language.
 The end goal of speech therapy in many cases.
-Conversation Therapy is an app designed to encourage conversation in therapy, with some great updates since it was released.
-Learn 5 ways to start and keep a conversation going.
+Conversation Therapy is an app designed to encourage conversation in therapy.

 Cue – An auditory, visual, or tactile message that prompts a person to say or do something.
 Cues are given in speech therapy to help a person find a word, produce a sound, remember something, or use a compensatory strategy.
 Also referred to as a hint or prompt, and included in Language Therapy, Number Therapy, and Question Therapy.